mitranim/koa-ring/readme.md

 Every field is optional.
 It's ok to return nothing; `koa-ring` will just run the next Koa middleware.

-Handlers may override each other's responses:
+Handlers in a middleware can easily override each other's responses:

 ```js
 const middleware = next => async request => {